-Picture this.
-It's Friday night and you just got home from work after a challenging week.
-All you want to do now is turn on your TV and watch the new season of your favorite show that just dropped on Netflix.
+Picture this: it’s Friday night and you just got home from work after a challenging week.
+All you want to do is turn on your TV and watch the new season of your favorite show that just dropped on Netflix.

 Why you don’t want your neighbors on your network

-It's not just about the inconvenience of slow internet.
-That's certainly aggravating, but what you really need to think about is the theft of your internet service can actually get you in trouble.
+Routers these days can broadcast a signal well beyond your home’s walls.
+Now it’s time to find out if a neighbor is stealing your Wi-Fi, correct the issue and make sure it doesn’t happen again.
+It’s not just about the inconvenience of slow internet.
+That’s certainly aggravating, but what you really need to think about is how the theft of your internet service can actually get you in trouble.

 For instance, your ISP most likely prohibits sharing Wi-Fi.
 If they’re tracking your usage and it’s much higher than usual or even double, you could be slapped with extra fines or other restrictions.
 But it gets worse.

-Although it's not necessarily legal for your neighbor to piggyback off your wireless network and "steal" your service, there's been no real uniform attempts at criminal enforcement aside from small fines depending on where you live.
+Although it’s illegal for your neighbor to piggyback off your wireless network and “steal” your service, there’s been no real uniform attempts at criminal enforcement aside from small fines depending on where you live.

 But think about this: what if your neighbor is going beyond just stealing your internet service?
-It's going to be a big problem if your neighbor is using your wireless network for any illegal activities, which can cover a lot of ground.
-And it's your name attached to that account when law enforcement gets involved.
-Then your ISP fees are the least of your worries when the police show up at your door.
+It’s going to be a big problem if your neighbor is using your wireless network for illegal activities.
+And it’s your name attached to the account when law enforcement gets involved.
+ISP fees will be the least of your worries when police show up at your door.

 Take a close look at your wireless network

-Now that you know the ramifications, now you need to figure out what's happening.
-If you've ruled out problems with your service and tried the usual corrective steps, it's time to check out your router.
-Depending on the make, model and how new it is, there's a good chance a companion app is available to access your router settings.
+Now that you know the ramifications, you need to figure out what’s happening.
+If you’ve ruled out problems with your service and tried the usual corrective steps, it’s time to check out your router.
+Depending on the make, model and age, there’s a good chance a companion app is available to access your router settings.

 Otherwise, log in through a web browser with the provided IP address, which in most cases is 192.168.1.1.
 That isn’t the default IP address for every router, but it should work on many.
 Other common addresses are 192.168.0.1 and 192.168.2.1.
 Click or tap here if you need help finding the manual for your router.

 Access your router by logging in with your username and password.
-Hopefully, it's not the default credentials that came with the router, because that could be a big indication of why it's so easy for someone to access your network in the first place.
-I've got more on that further down.
+Hopefully, it’s not the default credentials that came with the router, because that could be a big indication of why it’s so easy for someone to access your network in the first place.
+But more on that later.

 Look for the list of connected devices.
 Some you’ll be able to identify based on IP and MAC address, or the name(s) you’ve assigned, while others might not be so clear.